 - Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the Coach. - Protective equipment must not be altered (for example, cutting a portion off the back of mouth guards). - Electrical equipment (for example, MP3 players) must be properly grounded (GFI). - Must have accessibility to standard safety equipment as stated in Ontario Public Pools Regulation 565
+Students must be encouraged to report equipment problems to the Coach. - Protective equipment must not be altered (for example, cutting a portion off the back of mouth guards). - Must have accessibility to standard safety equipment as stated in Ontario Public Pools Regulation 565